darienmiller88/DigitalScoreBoard/README.md

 I am volunteering to assist a co-worker in designing them a score board to more efficiently keep track of the score of everyone participating!
 So far, the app is able to add users to a preset list of locations, save each game, and view each saved game.
 I am currently implementing team features which allows users to create teams based on the location, and add players from that location to the team.
 I'm mostly finished, but there are some finishing touches I would like to make.

-This was used in a tournament at my job!
+This was used in a citywide tournament hosted by my job across four boroughs, which was also streamed online to an audience of hundreds!
+As a result of this project replacing scorekeeping by paper, tournament organizers were able to save dozens of man hours, save each round of the tournament displaying the winner and the date plated, and as a result of digital score keeping, they were able to extend the length of each tournament round from 45 minutes to an hour!

 ### Built With:
 * [Vue](https://vuejs.org/)